 The Council's investment in a pooled property fund is subject to the risk of falling commercial property prices.
 This risk is limited by the Council's maximum exposure to property investments of £5m.
-A 5% fall in commercial property prices at 31st March 2022 would result in a £266k (2021: £226k) charge to Other Comprehensive Income and Expenditure which is then transferred to the Pooled Investment Funds Adjustment Account, when not elected.
+A 5% fall in commercial property prices on 31st March 2023 would result in a £219k (2022: £266k) charge to Other Comprehensive Income and Expenditure which is then transferred to the Pooled Investment Funds Adjustment Account, when not elected.

 The Council's investment in a pooled equity funds is subject to the risk of falling share prices.
-This risk is limited by the Council's maximum exposure to equity investments of £5m.
-A 5% fall in share prices at 31st March 2022 would result in a £1,096k (2021: £838k) charge to the Surplus or Deficit on the Provision of Services which is then transferred to the Pooled Investment Funds Adjustment Account, when not elected.
+This risk is limited by the Council's maximum exposure to equity investments of $\pounds 5m$ .
+A 5% fall in share prices on 31st March 202 would result in a $\pounds 294,358$ (2022: $\pounds 1,096k$ ) charge to the Surplus or Deficit on the Provision of Services which is then transferred to the Pooled Investment Funds Adjustment Account, when not elected.